 The Steward Building

 Appointed by clients Henderson Global Investors, we drove the design team for this commercial development in London, and worked to overcome the complications of a restricted inner city island location.
-The projected involved the redevelopment of an existing structure, creating new offices, plant areas, a cafeteria and retail at basement and ground floor.
+The project involved the redevelopment of an existing structure, creating new offices, plant areas, a cafeteria and retail at basement and ground floor.

 A key feature of the construction programme was a changeover of the UKPN substation, where the existing could not be decommissioned prior to the new being constructed.
 This meant that the sequence of construction and associated temporary works were fed into the structural proposals early on, such that construction of the new build could commence with an existing part of the structure still in place.